 Table 4.2 shows bacterial colony morphology isolated from different street vended food samples.15 food samples were collected from the area around five different private universities in Dhaka city.
-In total 14 samples show growth of different pathogenic or non pathogenic microorganisms.
-Of which 11 samples show positive growth of our suspected organisms (E.coli, Klebsiella spp., Vibio spp., Shigella spp. and Salmonella spp.) and 1 sample shows no growth in these agar media.
+In total 13 samples show growth of different pathogenic or non pathogenic microorganisms.
+Of which none of the samples show positive growth of our suspected organisms (E.coli, Klebsiella spp., Vibio spp., Shigella spp. and Salmonella spp.) and 2 samples shows no growth in these agar media.
+The reason for observing no growth in sample may include the following: a) sometimes fresh foods were collected early in the morning so no contamination occurred yet, b) sometimes food were hot which prevented growth of bacteria.